Bradfield, Essex: History

 In 1854, Bradfield railway station opened on the Mayflower Line, with just two through platforms.
 It had no sidings for working local goods traffic, which was the normal scenario in rural East Anglia.
 Ten years later, there was an accident at Bradfield, in which the engine left the track and dragged the carriages down the embankment.
-A year earlier, in 1863, local businessman Robert Free of Mistley put forward plans to parliament to build a new railway, the Mistley, Thorpe and Walton Railway, which would have gone though the parish at Bradfield.
-The project was authorised, but had failed by 1869.
+A year earlier, in 1863, local businessman Robert Free of Mistley put forward plans to Parliament to build a new railway, the Mistley, Thorpe and Walton Railway, which would have gone though the parish at Bradfield.
+The project was authorised when the Mistley, Thorpe and Walton Railway Act 1863 (26 & 27 Vict. c. clxxviii), but had failed by 1869.
 The only remaining structure on the planned line is a bridge, on the Mistley/Bradfield parish boundary.
 The station itself closed in 1956.

-The parish was part of Tendring Hundred, and from 1834, part of the Tendring Poor Law Union.
+The parish was part of Tendring Hundred, and from 1834, part of the Tendring poor law union.
 In 1808 it gained a Wesleyan Methodist chapel, while in 1840 it gained a Primitive Methodist chapel.
-By 1901, the village and the heath were connected by new properties built along The Street, and in 1919 Sir Harris Dunning of Jacques Hall had demolished the former Plough Inn public house to build the village's War Memorial.
+By 1901, the village and the heath were connected by new properties built along The Street, and in 1919 Sir Harris Dunning of Jacques Hall had demolished the former Plough Inn pub to build the village's war memorial.
 In 1955, the Bradfield Hall built by the Raynsford family was demolished.
-Until recently, the parish was served by two pubs; however in January 2025 it was announced that the Stranglers Home was closing, while in May 2025, it was announced that the parish's other pub, The Village Maid, was up for sale.
+Until recently, the parish was served by two pubs; however in January 2025 the Stranglers Home closed, while in May 2025, the parish's other pub, The Village Maid, was put up for sale.